World Natural Heritage Site “The Shirakami Sanchi”.

 Many of the low-temperature climate beech trees which populated the northern hills and mountains of Japan long ago have disappeared.

 However, because the Shirakami Sanchi located far from any city, and the terrain is full of precipitous cliffs, its trees have mostly been spared destruction by human hands.
-Here, a wide diversity of plants and animals thrive amongst the beech trees, including the Asian Black Bear, the Golden Eagle, and the Black Woodpecker.
+Here, a wide diversity of plants and animals thrive, including the Asian Black Bear, the Golden Eagle, and the Black Woodpecker.

 The forest ecosystem created here is abundant, a paradise for many living creatures.

 Every year from early summer to fall, we offer rafting tours in the Meya Ravine in the town of Nishimeyamura.
 Rafting through the expansive nature of Shirakami, guests can breathe the fresh air and take in the beautiful scenery.
 The speed...
 More